redmojo7/redmojo7/README.md

 </div>

 ### :woman_technologist: About Me :
-I'm a student with a passion for Cybersecurity and Web Development.
+A tech lover with a passion for cybersecurity and website development.
 I'm excited to share my projects and experiences with you on GitHub.
 Feel free to explore my repositories and let's connect! 🚀

 ---